ga4gh/va-spec/docs/source/overview.rst

 While this approach may not always support out-of-the-box interoperability across all communities of use, it can significantly lower barriers to aggregating, harmonizing, and operating across disparate data.

-The ultimate product of the VA-Spec is a set of `standard models <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_ for representing diverse types of variant knowledge.
+The ultimate product of the VA-Spec is a set of :ref:`standard models <standard-profiles>` for representing diverse types of variant knowledge.